Admissibility and Many-Term Sums

 $$

-Thus opposition can cancel equal inner magnitudes to zero, but it cannot push a
+Thus opposition can cancel equal inner magnitudes to zero, but it cannot push an

-joined ultrareal below zero while remaining in the bounded scale.
+ultrareal result below zero while remaining in the bounded scale.

 ## Exact Cancellation